pgadmin-org/pgadmin4/docs/en_US/schema_diff.rst

 Click on any of the database objects in the object comparison panel to display the DDL Statements of that object in the DDL Comparison panel.

+Click the *Help* icon to open Schema Diff documentation.

 Schema Diff DDL Comparison Panel
 ================================